benripka/ReinforcementLearningNotes/notes.md

 - **Value Funciton**: The value function gives the value of each state.
 The *value* of a state provides a notion of how good it is to be in a given state, given the reward function (Thus goal, if written properly).
 This is obviously something that needs to be learned.
 If you know the value function, you can simply always choose to take an action that will end you up in the most valuable next states.
 The value is different than the reward, because value takes into consideration the future rewards that the agent has experienced in the past form this state.
 The degree to which it places importance on those future values will very by algorithm.
 The value function is essentially what the agent is hoping to learn.

 - **Model**: In RL there is always some form of environment.
 A model is used to encapsulate the transition dynamics of the environment, that is, it returns the next state that the agent will likely end up in if it takes an action in a given state.
 The policy defines which action SHOULD be taken in each state, the model can help show what new state will result from that acion in that state.
 It gives the TRANSITIONS.
 It is important to realize that the model IS NOT always the same as the environement.
 This is only true for simple or virtual problems.
 In real world applications you may still use a model to help learn, but this will likely be some idealization of reality.
 Learning from a model is called  **planning** and there are a whole host of planning algorithms.
 RL algorithms can be model-free or model-based.
 Some RL algorithms do not start with one but are actually able to devise and environement model on the fly and add a planning step on aswell!
 See Dyna-Q for an example.
+Model-free learning is usually more interested in the q(s, a) functions, or state-action value functions.

 - **Exploration vs. Exploitation:** This is a key tradeoff in RL algorithms that shows up again and again.
 A given algorithm must alternate between trying to choose actions it knows from experience to be valuable, whilst still probing (occasionally taking) unknown or less known state-actions to monitor for potential new valueble actions.
 Exploration is done to avoid getting stuck in a suboptimal policy at any given time.
 Exploitation is the heart of why we are doing RL.
 Should you go with what you already know works, or look for something better?
 You will often hear the word **greedy** or **act greedily** used to describe an algorithm / agent that heavily or exclusively exploits the current state-action of highest value.